OpusMag/what-cmd/README.md

    Confirm it has worked:
    what-cmd --help (this also shows the available flags)

+5. Options for the command (run "what-cmd -flags" for example to search flags for commands)

    -flags (flags for common linux terminal commands, git commands and networking commands) -git (common git commands)
    -hotkeys (linux terminal hotkeys)
    -network (networking commands)

-5. By running ./what-cmd (or what-cmd) you'll now be able to search for commands either by name or description.
+6. By running ./what-cmd (or what-cmd) you'll now be able to search for commands either by name or description.
 If you append a flag (e.g. what-cmd -flags) you'll be able to search for the flags that are valid for each command.

-6. When you've found the command (or flag or hotkey), hit enter and you'll be sent back to your terminal prompt and the command you found along with its description will be printed to your terminal.
+7. When you've found the command (or flag or hotkey), hit enter and you'll be sent back to your terminal prompt and the command you found along with its description will be printed to your terminal.